JuliaImages/juliaimages.github.io/docs/src/tutorials/arrays_colors.md

   r: Float32 0.7550899
 ```

-or even to pack the red, green, and blue colors---together with a
+or even to pack the red, green, and blue colors—together with a
-dummy "alpha" (transparency) channel---into a single 32-bit integer:
+dummy "alpha" (transparency) channel—into a single 32-bit integer:

 ```julia
 julia> c24 = RGB24(c); dump(c24)